 Ashley Toye Now

 Ashley Toye is currently incarcerated at the Lowell Annex in Florida

-Ashley Toye is serving a life without parole sentence however she is up for resentencing
+Ashley Toye is currently serving a life without parole sentence however she is up for resentencing

 The life sentence of Ashley Toye has been reversed and a new sentence will be determined for the Cash Feenz member convicted of murder.